marktanner1331/opentk-heightmap-test/README.md

 # OpenTK Heightmap tester

-A simple project using OpenTK to render an 2d heightmap in 3D.
+A simple project using OpenTK to render a 2d heightmap in 3D.

 Includes mouse and keyboard support for moving around.